raiyanUofT/krembil-kit/README.md

 - Adjacency matrices are **always computed** regardless of feature settings
 - HDF5 file structure adapts automatically - only computed features are stored
 - Backward compatibility maintained - existing code works unchanged
+- Progress bar can be disabled with `show_progress=False` for automated scripts or to avoid tqdm conflicts

 ### HDF5 Data Access Patterns